teiniker/teiniker-lectures-embedded-cicd/build-process/docker/docker-container/docker-cxx-arm64/README.md

 # Show the layers and build steps of the hello-cmake image
 $ docker image history hello-cmake:raspi5
 ```

+* `docker buildx build`: Uses Buildx, Docker’s advanced builder (BuildKit-powered).
+    Supports multi-architecture builds, caching, and parallel builds.

+* `--platform linux/arm64`: Tells Buildx to produce an image whose CPU/OS target is:
+    - OS: Linux
+    - Architecture: ARM64 (aka aarch64)

+    This is what Raspberry Pi 5 uses when running a 64-bit OS.

+* `-t hello-cmake:raspi5`: Tags the resulting image so Docker can refer to it by name:
+    - repository: hello-cmake
+    - tag: raspi5

+* `--load`: Converts the built image into a format the regular Docker daemon can
+    use and loads it into the local image store.
+    - Without it, Buildx would not load the image into our local Docker
+    - Buildx normally stores images in its own cache or pushes to a registry

 We have built a **Docker image suitable for the Raspberry Pi**
 (linux/arm64 architecture).